Dynamical compatibility for finite and infinite population models used in genetics: The inverse problem

-If $\#\mathcal{N}=\#\mathcal{M}=1$, replicator dynamics is of dominance type (i.e., its flow is given by or , for dominance by \B or by \A, respectively, where white circles denotes unstable equilibria, black circles denotes attractors/stable equilibria, and the arrows indicates the flow), and it is not difficult to find an equivalent Moran process with a linear potential $V$.
+If $\#\mathcal{N}=\#\mathcal{M}=1$, then the replicator dynamics is of dominance type.
+Its flow is given by or , for dominance by \B or by \A, respectively, where white circles denote unstable equilibria, black circles denote stable equilibria, and the arrows indicates the direction of the flow, and it is not difficult to find a compatible Moran process with a linear potential $V$.

 If $\#\mathcal{N}=2$ and $\#\mathcal{M}=1$, then we have a coordination-type game, with the flow of the replicator dynamics given by .
 In this case, a concave quadratic potential with a maximum at the unstable equilibrium, indicating a two-player game, will produce compatible processes.